 Why do you charge a flat fee?

 Many firms charge a percentage of assets managed and throw in “financial planning” for free.
 There’s an inherent conflict when an advisor’s pay is tied to assets managed.
-The advisor must manage a client’s assets to make money.
+An advisor is incentivized to maintain assets under management in order to protect their revenue stream.
 What if you want to buy rental property, purchase a second home, or custody your assets in multiple locations?
 We feel that a fee tied to net worth eliminates this worry.
 Another reason is to avoid a product driven sales mentality.
-Our advisors do not have product sales goals to meet because we don’t have products to sell you.
+Our financial planners do not have product sales goals to meet because we don’t have products to sell you.

 How much am I paying currently?

-If you’re with a Registered Investment Advisor, add up the fee that you pay your advisor and the underlying investment fees to see the total.
-This can include the quarterly/monthly advisor fee, underlying expense ratios for mutual funds or ETFs, or transaction costs to name a few.
-If you’re working with a broker, add up year-to-date transaction costs, loads for funds, and annuity fees to name a few.
+If you’re with a Financial Planner, add up the fee that you pay your advisor and the underlying investment fees to see the total.
+This can include the quarterly/monthly financial planner fee, underlying expense ratios for mutual funds or ETFs, or transaction costs to name a few.
+For example, if you’re working with a firm, add up your AUM fee, year-to-date transaction costs, loads for funds, and annuity fees.
 We’d be happy to help you calculate this if you’re unsure where to look.

-What is the difference between a broker and a Registered Investment Advisor?
+What is the difference between a broker and a Financial Planner?

 Typically, brokers work on commission based on the products they sell (think mutual funds, stocks, and bonds as an example).
 In most cases, RIAs will charge a fee for a service (think a percentage of assets managed).
 It’s possible, though, that your representative is paid to sell a service for an RIA versus provide the service directly.